diwakarjha554/diwakarjha554/README.md

-👋 Hi, I’m @diwakarjha554, a Full Stack Developer.
+👋 Hi, I’m @diwakarjha554, a Full Stack Developer.<br>
-👀 I’m interested in Competitive Programming
+👀 I’m interested in Competitive Programming<br>
-🌱 I’m currently learning Data Structures and Algorithms 💞️ I’m looking to contribute in open source and improve my problem solving skill
+🌱 I’m currently learning Data Structures and Algorithms<br>
+💞️ I’m looking to contribute in open source and improve my problem solving skill<br>

 <!--
 **diwakarjha554/diwakarjha554** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.